ANDY DALTON (with Cincinnati media)

 AD: "They're good, but we feel like we can match up well with them.
 The group we have here is very capable of making a lot of big plays, and we're excited about the opportunities we have."

-Last year there weren’t many other options besides A.J.
-Green, but do guys
+Last year there weren't many other options besides A.J.
+Green, but do guys Andrew Hawkins and Brandon Tate offer better options with their speed?

 AD: "The guys we have, I wouldn't want anyone else.
 They've come in and worked real hard and done everything they've been asked to do.
 They've learned on the fly.
 They have such a good understanding that I'm confident of everything they've done."